Introduction

 1. Quick Actions

-The coolest feature of macOS that I find is really nice is "Quick Actions".
-You can just right-click on the file and choose things like, convert the image from one format to another, remove the background, create a PDF file from the file or even rotate.
+The coolest feature of macOS that I find is really nice is “Quick Actions”.
+You can just right-click on the file and choose things like converting the image from one format to another, removing the background, creating a PDF file from the file, or even rotating.
 This is my favorite thing that I like about using Mac.

 As much as I don't like AI integrated in the operating system, some small features like removing the background from the image is pretty good.